geeogi/nuxt-responsive-loader/README.md

 - Compatible with [Sharp](https://github.com/lovell/sharp/) for fast image processing ⚡
 - Fully configurable

+## Demo

+- See the module in action in this [CodeSandbox](https://codesandbox.io/s/codesandbox-nuxt-vij34?fontsize=14).

 ## Setup

 - Add the module to your project: